-Tuition costs and costs of living at Iowa are significantly lower than at peer institutions.
-This table shows the costs for the academic year indicated for U.S. law students and international law students.
+Tuition costs and costs of living at Iowa are significantly lower than at peer institutions, please see this chart (and click on "International," if appropriate) for more information.
+The tuition rate is $20,000 per year for the residents of the state of Iowa, and $24,000 per year for residents of other states and foreign countries.
+The new tuition rates will go into effect fall of 2014.
 Tuition discounts (at the resident rate) are provided for students employed by faculty as research assistants, and many LLM students take advantage of this opportunity.
-Please see the columns for “International Students with ¼-time or Greater Assistantships" and "International Students without Assistantships" for more information.
+Please see the International Tab for specific information on “International Students with ¼-time or Greater Assistantships" and "International Students without Assistantships."
 The costs include an estimate of living expenses for twelve months.
 The total shown on that document is the amount of support from all sources that foreign students will need to show in order to obtain a student visa.
 It is reasonable to expect these amounts to increase somewhat each year.

 Housing estimates apply to on-campus or moderately priced off-campus housing, to sharing housing with at least one other person, to maintaining a modest style of living, and to exhibiting careful financial management.